writer/aws-examples/bedrock-examples/text-to-sql-agent/README.md

 ## Overview

-This agent allows users to ask questions about baseball data in natural language, such as:
+This agent allows users to ask questions about enterprise financial data in natural language, such as:
-- "What player has the highest salary?"
+- "What customer has the highest transaction amount?"
-- "Show me the top 10 players by batting average"
+- "Show me the top 10 customers by total spending"
-- "Which players won the most awards?"
+- "Which employees made the most sales?"

 The agent automatically:
 1. Fetches the database schema